timothyhay256/Stochastic-Volumetric-LED-Display/docs/config.md

 use_queue = true                              # Use an dedicated thread per LED controller with a queue queue_size = 50                               # Size of queue
-skip_confirmation = false                     # Skip waiting for controller to confirm that it received the command speedtest_writes = 1000                       # Number of writes to perform during a speedtest.
-Defaults to 1000 if not set
+skip_confirmation = false                     # Skip waiting for controller to confirm that it received the command

 [advanced.camera]
 no_video = false                              # Disable any video output